Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Experimental Results

 \cref{tab:method_comparison} presents our main quantitative results.
 Our methods achieve competitive performance across benchmarks, with particular strengths on complex systems.
 On GMM-40, EWFM excels on Wasserstein distance while remaining comparable on NLL, effectively capturing the mixture structure.
 Performance on DW-4 reveals limitations of our iterative approaches on this intermediate-complexity system, where baselines achieve stronger results.
 We hypothesize this may be due to potential bias in gradient estimates when using model proposals, though further investigation is needed to confirm this.

-For high-dimensional Lennard-Jones systems, our iterative methods demonstrate clear advantages: both iEWFM and aEWFM achieve competitive or superior performance, with particularly strong results on LJ-55 where our methods substantially outperform iDEM (the previous state-of-the-art) on NLL while matching it on Wasserstein distance.
+For high-dimensional Lennard-Jones systems, our iterative methods demonstrate clear advantages: both iEWFM and aEWFM achieve competitive or superior performance, with particularly strong results on LJ-55, where our methods substantially outperform iDEM on NLL, with aEWFM also matching it on Wasserstein distance.
 This confirms the effectiveness of our approach on challenging high-dimensional tasks.

 The comparison between our variants reveals the importance of the iterative proposal scheme.
 While EWFM matches or outperforms iEWFM on simple systems (likely benefiting from exact density evaluation of the simple baseline proposal), it fails to converge on LJ-13, demonstrating that iterative refinement becomes essential for complex energy landscapes.
-Both iEWFM and aEWFM perform similarly across most systems, with aEWFM's robust performance indicating potential for our method to scale to even larger systems where iEWFM may struggle due to poor initial proposal quality.
+Both iEWFM and aEWFM perform similarly across most systems, with aEWFM's robust performance indicating potential for our method to scale to even larger systems.

 \paragraph{Energy Evaluation Efficiency.} A key advantage of our method is its energy evaluation efficiency, which is particularly important in real-world applications where energy function evaluations can be computationally expensive.
 As shown in \cref{tab:energy_evaluations}, our methods require up to three orders of magnitude fewer energy evaluations than iDEM across all systems.
 For example, on LJ-13, iDEM requires $5 \times 10^{10}$ evaluations while our methods need only $1 \times 10^{7}$ --- a 5000-fold reduction.
-This efficiency likely stems from: (1) the EWFM objective providing more informative learning signals per evaluation than the Monte-Carlo based objectives from iDEM, and (2) our buffer-based strategy maximizing efficiency by reusing samples across training steps.
-However, our approach comes with the trade-off of computationally intensive CNF density calculations, leading to longer wall-clock training times, though this trade-off becomes increasingly favorable for systems with computationally expensive energy functions.
+This efficiency likely stems from the EWFM objective providing more informative learning signals per evaluation than Monte-Carlo based objectives, as in iDEM, and our buffer-based strategy reusing samples across training steps.